NetApp/harvest/cmd/poller/plugin/README.md

 ## include_regex

-Same as `include_equals`, but will use a regular expression and all matching instances will be included.
+Same as `include_equals`, but a regular expression will be used for inclusion.
+Similar to the other includes, all matching instances will be included and all non-matching will not be exported.

 Rule syntax: